-That previously unknown fact (unknown to me at least) isn’t what caught my eye or what prompts this article, though.
+That fact, though, isn’t what caught my eye or what prompts this article, though.
 The article is also not about unjust taxes that burden the poor and avoid the rich.
 This article also isn’t about the controversy over whether Luke is accurate about the census and the timing of it.

 What prompts me to write this piece is the reference to a previous census and previous tax and the surprising and shocking instigator of that tax – the man of God who allowed it to happen, David.

 We read in 1 Chronicles 21:1 that “Satan rose up against Israel and incited David to take a census of Israel.”
 Read that again – Satan influenced David.

 The man after God’s own heart, the man who foretold and foreshadowed the birth of the Christ child who would descend from David’s own sacred lineage – one of the greatest examples of faith in the Bible – was incited (provoked, stirred up, instigated – duped) by Satan, not by God, to take a census to impose a tax.

 Alright, we need a little disclaimer here before going on.
 I am not suggesting that all taxes are incited by the devil, though I suppose others might want to make a case for that.
 Just to balance things out, we find another example of a census and a tax in the Bible that was inspired by God.
 So, maybe not all taxes are inspired by the devil!

 The thing that caught my eye is that such a person as David, a man after God’s heart, was influenced by Satan.
 So much for David’s sainthood!